All Episodes

 How many times does the president have to say that's enough?

-And somebody tries to move on to another reporter after he answered the question, and the president gets to say, You're too rude, you've been rude to my press secretary, that you can say, sorry, you're not you're not meeting the protocol to be here and the respect this this house deserves.
+And somebody tries to move on to another reporter after he answered the question, and the president gets to say, you're too rude.

 I mean, nobody ever said that Acosta somehow is superior to every other American citizen.

-If you you know, if the average citizen went up to the White House tomorrow morning and said, Hi, I'd like to go to the press conference, they'd laugh at him.
+If the average citizen went up to the White House tomorrow morning and said, hi, I'd like to go to the press conference, they'd laugh at him.

-Now, what you have now is that the elite media, the the anti-Trump liberal media has arrogated to itself a belief in its own importance, that it's somehow a legally entitled you know, special class, uh, and that uh the president of the United States has no choices except to allow this special class, uh these privileged reporters to do whatever they want to.
+And what you have now is that the elite media, the anti-Trump liberal media, has arrogated to itself a belief in its own importance, that it's somehow a legally entitled, you know, special class, and that the president of the United States has no choices except to allow this special class, these privileged reporters, to do whatever they want to.

 And Acosta, of course, has worked overtime.

-I don't think a pre I don't care who the president is, no president of the United States has to put up with that kind of abuse.
+I don't think a president, I don't care who the president is, no president of the United States has to put up with that kind of abuse.

 Let me move on.

-We have now a hundred separate issues where Democrats, the things that they didn't tell us before the election, that they want all investigations.
+We have now 100 separate issues where Democrats, the things that they didn't tell us before the election, they want all investigations.

-Now, by standards, this was a good election year, especially Obama loses six Senate seats and what, sixty-three House seats.
+Now, by standards, this was a good election year, especially Obama loses six Senate seats and, what, 63 House seats.

-Clinton lost eight Senate seats, fifty-four house seats.
+Clinton lost eight Senate seats, 54 House seats.

-I mean, Donald Trump gained three house three three Senate seats.
+I mean, Donald Trump gained three Senate seats.

-Nancy Pelosi of Elijah Cummings is trying to help her.
+Nancy Pelosi, Elijah Cummings, is trying to help her.

 What about all this infighting?